pwalsh/openbudgets/docs/guide/interfaces/api.rst

 https://github.com/tomchristie/django-rest-framework

 Django REST Framework has extensive documentation, and also a very active and helpful mailing list for the project.
-If you want to help develop the Open Budget API, start there for a good understanding of DRF first.
+If you want to help develop the Open Budgets API, start there for a good understanding of DRF first.

 http://django-rest-framework.org/